 The basic QPIP plan provides for 18 weeks of maternity benefits and 32 weeks of parental benefits.
 The worker therefore has to use 3 weeks of parental benefits to complete coverage of the full 21 weeks of maternity leave.
 If she opts for the special plan, she receives 15 weeks of maternity benefits and then has to complete the 21 weeks of maternity leave by drawing on 6 weeks of parental benefits (22.01).

 A worker who is not eligible for the QPIP but is eligible for employment insurance benefits

-For each week of the waiting period under the employment insurance plan, the employer pays the worker benefits equal to 93% of her basic weekly salary.
+For each week of the waiting period under the employment insurance plan, the employer pays the worker benefits calculated as follows: